College Park Academy: College Park Academy Online

+College Park Academy Online is permanently closed.

-Established in 2022, College Park Academy Online is a private Non-Profit, 100% online school for children in grades 6-12.
-The school is an extension of the College Park Academy public charter school.
+Established in 2022, College Park Academy Online operated as a private non-profit, 100% online school for children in grades 6–12.
 The school was launched in the aftermath of the COVID-19 pandemic to expand upon the success of curriculum and methods at College Park Academy and reach a wider audience.
-The school utilizes an online curriculum. giving students a personalized learning experience that they can access online anywhere.
-CPA Online is accredited through the Maryland State Department of Education.
+The school utilized an online curriculum giving students a personalized learning experience accessible online anywhere.
+CPA Online was accredited through the Maryland State Department of Education.

-College Park Academy Online offers rolling admissions for students grades 6-12.
-Prospective students will need to pass an admissions standardized test in English.
-CPA Online accepts students Globally provided they are proficient in English.
+College Park Academy Online offered rolling admissions for students grades 6–12.
+Prospective students were required to pass an admissions standardized test in English.
+CPA Online accepted students globally provided they were proficient in English.